layer5io/docs/content/en/meshmap/_index.md

 **Meshery** is a cloud native manager that enables the design and management of Kubernetes-based infrastructure and applications.
 It is an extensible developer platform that seamlessly integrates with various CNCF projects, monitoring, CI/CD, and security tools.

-**MeshMap** is like Figma for DevOps, as it allows you to create, test, and deploy cloud native architectures with ease and efficiency.{{% /pageinfo %}} -->
+**Kanvas** is like Figma for DevOps, as it allows you to create, test, and deploy cloud native architectures with ease and efficiency.{{% /pageinfo %}} -->
 <!-- {{< figure src="layer5-cloud-provider.svg"  class="image-center-shadow" >}} -->

 {{% pageinfo %}}